 Recreational Registration & Fees

 This section provides registration information for Recreational level teams, U6 through U19.
-Registration for Recreational teams for the Fall Season begins in early May and runs into June.
-A waitlist will be created when registration for an age group reaches its max capacity and players will be added on a first come first served basis when availability opens up.
-U6 through U19 Spring Rec Soccer is held March – May each year with registration opening up in February.
+Registration for Recreational teams for the Fall Season is open from early May to June 30th.
+A waitlist will be created when registering for an age group reaches its max capacity and players will be added on a first come first served basis when availability opens up.
+U6 through U19 Spring Rec Soccer is held March-May each year with registration opening up in February.

 If a player has been selected for a Highlanders team please do not register through this website.
 Players selected for Highlanders teams will be sent a separate link via email providing details on how to register for his/her team.
 Spring Season is administered separately starting in February.

 Please review the age group chart to locate the proper year for registering players.
 Also, players who do not get selected for a Highlanders team will need to follow this section’s instructions to be assigned to a PSC Recreational team.

 General Registration Instructions

 Piedmont currently uses the GotSoccer web portal to register recreational players.